Privacy Policy

 4.4.
 Marketing emails are sent only with prior consent.
 The user may unsubscribe or withdraw consent.

-5. How the Extension Processes Data Locally
+5. How the Client Applications Process Data

 5.2.
 The extension analyzes text that the user types or pastes on supported websites and in the side panel, detects personal and sensitive entities, replaces them with markers such as [PERSON_1], [EMAIL_1], and [ORG_1], and lets the user restore original values where local state is available.